theQRL/docs.theqrl.org/_docs/node/QRLnode.md

 {: .info}

 - Support for AES-NI
+- Support for avx2 (Used by keccak library for hashing functions)
 - HDD with enough storage for the blockchain as it grows
 - Reliable network connection
 - Python3.6